4.7. Image Classes¶

 Tips for Faster Rendering

-With large rendering times, even small speed-up amounts add up significantly:
+With large rendering times, even small speed-ups add up significantly:

 Setting the raytracer option